Higher Lelong numbers versus full Monge-Amp\`ere mass: Quasi-psh functions with zero Lelong number everywhere

-\begin{lemma} Let $f: X_1 \to X_2$ be a surjective holomorphic map between compact projective manifolds.
+\begin{lemma} Let $f: X_1 \to X_2$ be a surjective holomorphic map between connected complex manifolds.
 Let $T$ be a closed positive current of bi-degree $(1,1)$ on $X_2$ having zero Lelong number everywhere.
 Then the Lelong number of $f^* T$ at every point in $X_1$ is also zero. \end{lemma}